jrdnbradford/The-Office-US/README.md

 # *The*-*Office*-US
-This repo contains JSON structured data concerning NBC's mockumentary series [*The Office* (U.S. version)](https://www.nbc.com/the-office).
+This repo contains data concerning NBC's mockumentary series [*The Office* (U.S. version)](https://www.nbc.com/the-office).

-Developers, programmers, and others who are fans of the series can use this data to generate insights.
+Developers, programmers, and others who are fans of the series can use this data for educational purposes.

+Data is currently available in JSON and CSV format.

 ## Disclaimer
 **This repo is neither authorized by nor affiliated with NBC or *The Office* in any way.**

-## JSON Structure Example
+## JSON Structure
 The example below gives an indication of the JSON structure for [episodes.json](JSON/episodes.json).

 ```JSON